African literature: Oral literature

 Oral literature (or orature, the term coined by Ugandan scholar Pio Zirimu) may be in prose or verse.
 The prose is often mythological or historical and often includes tales of the trickster character.
 Storytellers in Africa sometimes use call-and-response techniques to tell their stories.
 Poetry describes a narrative poem based upon a short and a ribald anecdote and is often sung, through: narrative epic, occupational verse, ritual verse, praise poems of rulers and other prominent people.
 Praise singers, bards sometimes known as "griots", tell their stories with music.
 Also recited, often sung, are love songs, work songs, children's songs, along with epigrams, proverbs and riddles.
 These oral traditions exist in many languages including Fula, Swahili, Hausa, and Wolof.

 In Algeria, oral poetry was an important part of Berber traditions when the majority of the population was illiterate.
 These poems, called Isefra, were used for aspects of both religious and secular life.
 The religious poems included devotions, prophetic stories, and poems honoring saints.
-The secular poetry could be about celebrations like births and weddings, or accounts of heroic warriors.
+The secular poetry could be about celebrations such as births and weddings, or accounts of heroic warriors.
 As another example, in Mali, oral literature or folktales continue to be broadcast on the radio in the native language Booma.

 Precolonial literature

 Examples of pre-colonial African literature are numerous.
 In Ethiopia, there is a substantial literature written in Ge'ez going back at least to the fourth century AD; the best-known work in this tradition is the Kebra Negast, or "Book of Kings."
 One popular form of traditional African folktale is the "trickster" story, in which a small animal uses its wits to survive encounters with larger creatures.
 Examples of animal tricksters include Anansi, a spider in the folklore of the Ashanti people of Ghana; Ijàpá, a tortoise in Yoruba folklore of Nigeria; and Sungura, a hare found in central and East African folklore.
 Other works in written form are abundant, namely in North Africa, the Sahel regions of west Africa and on the Swahili coast.
 From Timbuktu alone, there are an estimated 300,000 or more manuscripts tucked away in various libraries and private collections, mostly written in Arabic but some in the native languages (namely Fula and Songhai).
 Many were written at the famous University of Timbuktu.
 The material covers a wide array of topics, including astronomy, poetry, law, history, faith, politics, and philosophy.
-Swahili literature, similarly, draws inspiration from Islamic teachings but developed under indigenous circumstances, one of the most renowned and earliest pieces of Swahili literature being Utendi wa Tambuka or "The Story of Tambuka".
+Swahili literature, similarly, draws inspiration from Islamic teachings but developed under indigenous circumstances, one of the most renowned and earliest pieces of Swahili literature being Utendi wa Tambuka or "The Story of Tambuka" (dated 1728).

 As for the Maghreb, North Africans such as Ibn Khaldun attained great distinction within Arabic literature.
 Medieval North Africa boasted universities such as those of Fes and Cairo, with copious amounts of literature to supplement them.